|Coordinates:||51.3976 N 84.6762 E|

 Coexistance of ancient people and other species of humans - such as Neanderthals - is nothing new.
 Also Altai was not an exception – when people lived in Denisova Cave and nearby caves.
 Archaeological findings and genetical analysis shows that Neanderthals lived not further than 150 km to the west, in Okladnikova Cave.
 Later, when these others disappeared, modern people continued to live in Denisova Cave.

-There have been found ancient stone tools and also iron tools from 14th – 15th centuries.
+There have been found ancient stone tools and also iron tools from the 14th – 15th centuries.
 Archeologists have found decorative objects of bone, adornment made of dark green chloritolite, pendants and other interesting artefacts.
 Of course, also Dionisij left traces in the cultural layer of cave.

 Splinter of bone